Arasbaran

+In 2023, Jolfa County in the north was designated UNESCO Aras Geopark.

 History

 In antiquity, this region was inhabited by the Alarodians and Caspian tribes.

 Then this area became alternately part of the Medes and Persia.
 In the 2nd century B.C. the region became part of the Armenian kingdom, where the Armenian principality Parspatunik was established, which existed until the 6th century A.D.
 Small Armenian melikdoms of Karadagh (Arasbaran) remained until the Turkish invasion of 1918.
-The Armenian population is preserved in the mountains of Arasbaran(Karadagh) in modern day.
+The Armenian population is preserved in the mountains of Arasbaran (Karadagh) in modern day.

 There is no mention of Arasbaran as a geo-political entity in written sources dating prior to Safavid era.
 There is a speculation that the region referred to as Syah Kuh by the 10th-century Muslim geographer, Ibn Hawqal, corresponds to the present day Arasbaran.
 However, the said Syahkoh has more similarities with Manghishlaq in the eastern shores of Caspian Sea.
 Therefore, Arasbaran's history should be considered in the context of its two main towns, Ahar and Kaleybar.

 Kaleybar, formerly known as bedh, was the stronghold of Babak Khorramdin who, in 816 AD, revolted against Islamic Caliphate and was defeated in 836 AD.
 The events of the two decades long tumultuous times have been extensively reported by Islamic historians of the epoch.
 The first report is by Al-Masudi in The Meadows of Gold: Babak revolted in Bedh region with the disciples of Djavidan ...
 Following a series of defeats Babak was blockaded in his native town..., which even now is known as Babak's country.
 Ibn Athir in his book, The Complete History, has devoted many pages to the description of battles.